StephanRhode/py-algorithms-4-automotive-engineering/syllabus.md

 # Syllabus
 ## Title
 *Python Algorithms for Automotive Engineering*, 2 SWS in summer semester
+## Prerequisites
+Please bring your laptop to the lectures.
 ## Teaching content
 The learning content is structured as follows.
 * Introduction to Python and useful tools and libraries for creating algorithms,